dataspace4health-lu/helm-data-contract/del/README.md

 The notification includes the contract identifier, which links the data transaction to a specific contract or agreement. </br>
 This notification is logged and assigned a unique contract identifier to link it to the specific transaction.

-2. Data Provider Sends the Data (GET Contract Target) </br>
+2. Data Provider Sends the Data (GET Contract DCT) </br>
 Following the notification, the Data Provider sends the actual data to the Data Consumer. </br>
-The Contract (Target) in the diagram is referenced during this exchange to ensure that the data transfer complies with the agreed terms. </br>
+The Contract (DCT) in the diagram is referenced during this exchange to ensure that the data transfer complies with the agreed terms. </br>
 The Data Consumer checks the contract details using GET/HEAD requests.

 3. Data Consumer Receives the Data (Post to Inbox) </br>